The last enemy

 - JOHN 8:51 Verily, verily, I say unto you, If a man keep my saying, he shall never see death.

 But the apostle James died (ACTS 12:2), and the faithful disciple Stephen died as he was giving bold testimony about Yeshua being the Messiah (ACTS 7:60).
 Indeed, Paul exclaimed in this very chapter of 1 CORINTHIANS that some of the five hundred who had witnessed Yeshua's resurrection appearance had died (15:6).
 So how are we to understand Yeshua's statement about the believer never dying?
-The answer to this apparent discrepancy is found in the context of Yeshua's words, for He had already repeatedly explained, that after they died would resurrect them to everlasting life.
+The answer to this apparent discrepancy is again found in the context of Yeshua's words, for He had already repeatedly explained, that sometime after they died He would resurrect them to everlasting life.

 - JOHN 6:39-40 And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.